-To go further with headless builds, please consult Tool-CommandLineBuild for command line builds, and this tu-torial to setup MicroEJ modules build in continuous integration environments).
+To go further with headless builds, please consult the next chapter for command line builds, and this tutorial to setup MicroEJ modules build in continuous integration environments.

 3.6.8 Command Line Interface

 Starting from version 5.4.0, MicroEJ SDK provides a Command Line Interface (CLI).
 Please refer to the Build Kit section for installation details.